The Eternal Generation of the Son – Is it Biblical?

 1. Continues Eternally

-Hodge’s definition says that it is an “eternal” act that “eternally continues.”
+Hodge’s definition says it is an “eternal” act that “eternally continues.”
 In other words, it is a process without beginning or end.
 GotQuestions says, for example:

 “There was no beginning, nor will there be an end to the generation of the Son from the Father.”